PROGRAM DETAILS

 Each graduate is expected to:

-- Co-chair a committee or an initiative at either the local and/or national levels
+• Chair or Co-Chair a committee or an initiative at either the local and/or national level according to election and/or appointment policies at either level

-- Raise $1,000/year in cash or in-kind for the Leadership Institute
+• Raise $1,000/year for 3 years on behalf of the Leadership Institute